 - encourage or force workers to opt out of their workplace pension

 - suggest during the recruitment process that a worker can only be employed if they opt out of their workplace pension

 - dismiss a worker or treat them unfairly because they stay in their workplace pension

 If you're concerned about how your employer is dealing with your automatic enrolment into a workplace pension, you should contact The Pensions Regulator.
 If you're uncertain that your concern needs to be reported, you should contact The Pensions Regulator:

-What to do if you don't want to be in your employer's pension
+What to do if you don't want a workplace pension

 You can opt out.
-Your employer must inform you in writing how to do this.
+Your employer must tell you in writing how to do this.

-The amounts paid in by you, your employer and tax relief fron the government, are usually calculated as a percentage of your earnings.
+The amounts paid in by you, your employer and tax relief from the government, are usually calculated as an amount of your earnings.
 Your employer will let you know what these are.
 The government has set minimum amounts for defined contribution pension schemes.

 Minimum that has to be contributed in total

 The government has set a minimum percentage that has to be contributed into your workplace pension in total.
 It is made up of your contribution, your employer’s contribution and tax relief, added together.
 The minimum will start at two per cent and increase to eight per cent over the next few years.